pudly/schmopera-hugo/content/articles/in-review-the-mississauga-symphony-presents-carmen.md

 date = "2017-05-01T16:32:00-04:00"
 lastmod = "2017-05-02T13:59:00-04:00"
 publishDate = "2017-05-02T13:44:00-04:00"
-slug = "in-review-the-mississauga-symphony-presents-carmen"
-title = "In review: the Mississauga Symphony presents Carmen"
+short_description = "This was a sold out house at the Living Arts Centre in Mississauga, and you could tell by the millings about that most of these people rarely, if ever, go to the opera.
+To be clear, this is really exciting.
+It shows the strength of the medium and that it, by no means, is a dying art.
+The overture started and the audience was still milling about excitedly, chatting and laughing and drinking." slug = "in-review-the-mississauga-symphony-presents-carmen" title = "In review: the Mississauga Symphony presents Carmen"
 +++